 Earn a FREE graduation sash with the flag of the country where you studied abroad by participating in our Returned Student Series!

-1. Attend the Welcome Back Event (available fall and winter semesters)
+1. Attend the Welcome Back Event (Fall and Winter)

-5. Participate in our Resume, Cover Letter, and Interview Workshop (winter only)
+5. Participate in our Resume, Cover Letter, and Interview Workshop (Winter only, March - exact date TBD)

 Share Your Story